lavakumarThatisetti/GOFDesignPatterns/src/behavioral/mediator/mediator.md

 1. Often there are dependencies between the widgets in the dialog.
 For example, a button gets disabled when a certain entry field is empty.
 Selecting an entry in a list of choices called a list box might change the contents of an entry field.
-Conversely typing text into the entry field might automatically select one or more corresponding entries in the list box.
+Conversely, typing text into the entry field might automatically select one or more corresponding entries in the list box.
 Once text appears in the entry field, other buttons may become enabled that let the user do something with the text,such as changing or deleting the thing to which it refers.